 What is this site?

 My name's Ben Cain and I've worked in the east coast production community as a cameraperson for over a decade.
-I began as an ENG (electronic news gathering) shooter, became a Digital Imaging Technician (DIT), and gradually transitioned to post production where I'm currently working for HBO in their department of Post Delivery, Planning, and Operations.
+I began as an ENG (electronic news gathering) shooter, became a Digital Imaging Technician (DIT), and gradually transitioned to post production where I'm currently working for HBO in the digital media workflow team.

 This project began as a Blogspot site called "HD Cinema" back in 2007 when the industry was rapidly transitioning from film acquisition to digital.
 In those days the focus was on tape-based HD and the transitional technology between traditional ENG videography and digital cinema.
 After the paradigm shifted, the blog existed for several years as "negativespaces.com," then more focused on DIT-centric topics such as on-set monitoring, color science, and digital dailies.